Setting Up Enforcement Actions

 • Multiple rule triggers for a user or post

-The actions you create tell the Dashboard how to communicate with your platform when content triggers moderation rules.
+The actions you create tell Moderation Dashboard how to communicate with your platform when content triggers moderation rules.
 When defining an action, you must specify a callback URL (e.g. a webhook) that, when hit, implements that action in your application.
-When the action is triggered, the dashboard will ping your callback server with the required metadata so that you can successfully execute the action on the correct user or post within your platform.
+When the action is triggered, Moderation Dashboard will ping your callback server with the required metadata so that you can successfully execute the action on the correct user or post within your platform.

 You can customize the POST request we send to your server when creating an action:

-• Endpoint URL (Callback, Required): This is the URL we will ping when an action is triggered on the Dashboard.
-Note: each action must have a different callback url to differentiate between actions
+• Endpoint URL (Callback, Required): This is the URL we will ping when an action is triggered on Moderation Dashboard.
+Note: URLs do not need to be unique between actions.
+For instance, you can use metadata, keys, etc. to differentiate.

-• Auth Header/Value: You can specify an Authorization header and token value (if your server requires one) so the Dashboard can communicate with the server
+• Auth Header/Value: You can specify an Authorization header and token value (if your server requires one) so Moderation Dashboard can communicate with the server.

-• Query Params: The Dashboard will send all user and post meta data in the query parameters of the request.
+• Query Params: Moderation Dashboard will send all user and post metadata in the query parameters of the request.
 You can customize the key name to match your naming convention.

 📘